ttnhathuy313/gradient-descent-viz/README.md

 ## What have I done?

 You are given the class for 2-variable function.
-I also provide some code to plot the graph as a 2D contour graph.
+I also provide some code to plot the graph as a 2D contour graph (kindly find in `function_plot.py`).

 ## What do you need to do?